sameermahajan/ML-Audio-Models/README.md

 We are also exploring wave2vec2_xlsr_marathi_model which is just over 1 GB but need to test further.

-We also tried [Shazam](https://www.toptal.com/algorithms/shazam-it-music-processing-fingerprinting-and-recognition).
+We also tried [Shazam](https://www.toptal.com/algorithms/shazam-it-music-processing-fingerprinting-and-recognition) Thanks [Chiradeep](https://github.com/chiradeep) for the suggestion.
 However when we tried [finger printing](https://github.com/worldveil/dejavu) on our recorded audio samples (about 50 per number), for a few numbers, the fingerprints were totally different for different samples of the same number.
 It makes us believe that this approach also won't work in our case.
 It could be due to the difference in our use case of
 - just vocal and no instruments causing different, may be narrower frequency spread
 - short samples of about 3-4 seconds meaning no multi fingerprint checkpoints for the same sample for comparison
 - uncotrolled varied recording conditions unlike songs etc.